-Roswell Park’s Center for Immunotherapy opens a phase I clinical trial combining a dendritic cell vaccine, NY-ESO-1, with the compound rapamycin, used to prevent rejection in solid-organ transplants.
+Roswell Park’s Division of Translational Immuno-Oncology opens a phase I clinical trial combining a dendritic cell vaccine, NY-ESO-1, with the compound rapamycin, used to prevent rejection in solid-organ transplants.
 Roswell Park investigators made the novel discovery that rapamycin at low doses may reprogram vaccine-induced immune cells to be long-lasting and durable.
 The combination of the dendritic cell vaccine and rapamycin is designed to both destroy cancer cells and prevent relapse.
 The combination vaccine will be produced in Roswell Park’s new Therapeutic Cell Production Facility.
-Kunle Odunsi, MD, PhD, FRCOG, FACOG, Director of the Center for Immunotherapy, is both the developer of the NY-ESO-1 vaccine and principal investigator of the clinical trial.
+Kunle Odunsi, MD, PhD, FRCOG, FACOG, former Director of the Division of Translational Immuno-Oncology, is both the developer of the NY-ESO-1 vaccine and principal investigator of the clinical trial.
 The study is the first to evaluate a dendritic cell vaccine given in combination with rapamycin.
 The preclinical studies were pioneered by Protul Shrikant, PhD, Department of Immunology.

 A report released by the Center for International Blood and Marrow Transplant Research (CIBMTR) finds that one-year survival rates for patients undergoing blood or marrow transplantation at Roswell Park are significantly higher than expected, placing Roswell Park among the top nine percent of U.S. BMT centers.